Xilinx/Vitis-Tutorials/docs/Pathway3/BuildingAnApplication.md

 ### Hardware Compilation

 In hardware compilation, you are compiling hardware kernel source files through the `v++` command `-c` option.
 While `v++` command has command options, at minimum you must specify the source files, the targeted platform, and the build target.
-For a complete list of `v++` command options, refer to the *Vitis Environment Reference Materials*.
+For a complete list of `v++` command options, refer to the [Vitis Environment Reference Materials](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/yxl1556143111967.html).

 Optionally, the `-k` or `--kernel` argument can be used to specify the kernel name within the kernel source file to compile, as follows.